 I love it when clients share wisdom with me.

 I recently helped a retired client settle a personal injury claim after a significant automobile accident.
-Over the course of her case, we had the chance to have many conversations.
-I sat in her kitchen on several occasions where I explained things like burdens of proof and how Medicare deals with personal injury settlements.
+Over the course of her case, we had the chance to have many conversations. make sure to lean your ladder against the right wall, I sat in her kitchen on several occasions where I explained things like burdens of proof and how Medicare deals with personal injury settlements.
 In exchange, she shared her hard-earned life lessons with me.

 She told me about the love of her life, her triumphs and struggles as a parent, and the employment lawsuit she won despite having almost no help from a prior attorney.
 This was a woman who worked hard for every penny she ever made.
 She did not have a college education, but she is smart and determined.